UCSF Presidential Chair Award

 - Is the proposed salary (if any) justified and reasonable in relation to the nominee’s appointment time and duration?

-- Does the budget comply with APM, UCSF Campus and VPAA administration policies?
+- Does the budget comply with University, UCSF Campus and VPAA administration policies?

 - Overall Impact